Beef Pad Thai Recipe

 Instructions

-- Push these ingredients to the side of the wok.
-Add the noodles and water in the empty space.
-Fry the noodles with the water until they get soft.
+- Push everything to one side of the wok.
+Add the soaked noodles and a splash of water to the empty side.
+Stir-fry the noodles until they soften.3 1/2 tbsp water

-- Stir everything in the wok together so the noodles mix with the other ingredients.
+- Toss everything in the wok together so the noodles are evenly mixed with the aromatics.

 - Move everything to one side again.
-Crack the eggs into the wok’s empty side.
+Crack the eggs into the empty side and scramble.2 eggs

-- Turn the heat off.
-Now gently stir in the chopped garlic chives and bean sprouts.
-Serve hot and enjoy!
+- Turn off the heat.
+Gently stir in the garlic chives and bean sprouts.
+Serve hot.1 cup beans sprouts, 8 stalks garlic chives

 Notes